Heather Cox: Volleyball career

 Cox's collegiate athletic career included four years (1988 to 1991) on the University of the Pacific (Division I) women's volleyball team, serving as team captain on a team that was ranked in the top five nationally from 1988 to 1991, reached the Final Four and was a national championship runner-up in 1990.
 Cox graduated from the University of the Pacific with a degree in communications in 1992.
 She was a member of the United States National Volleyball Team from 1987 to 1995 and competed at the United States Olympic Festival in 1990.
 Cox played professional volleyball in the National Volleyball Association as team captain of the Sacramento Stars.

 Broadcasting career

 ESPN

-From 1994-2016, Cox served as a reporter for ABC Sports and ESPN's coverage of the NBA on ESPN, NBA on ABC, college football on ABC, college football on ESPN, NCAA basketball on ESPN, NCAA basketball on ABC, the WNBA and professional volleyball.
+From 1994 to 2016, Cox served as a reporter for ABC Sports and ESPN's coverage of the NBA on ESPN, NBA on ABC, college football on ABC, college football on ESPN, NCAA basketball on ESPN, NCAA basketball on ABC, the WNBA and professional volleyball.
 Beginning in 1994, she also served as the analyst for ESPN's coverage of the men's and women's NCAA Volleyball Championships and women's NCAA basketball.
 In 2012, Cox was named as Erin Andrews's replacement on ABC's Saturday Night College Football Game of the Week.